Parenting, Part I

 Because I like lists, I made you a list to help you discern danger from developmental milestones:

 If you are spending your time and energy trying to protect children from the Don’t list, you’re probably exhausted.
-Kids don’t need protection from the Don’t list, they need love, education, and experience on the Don’ts.
+Kids don’t need protection from the Don’t list, they need love, education, and experience on the Don’t list.
 Ps.
-(Love + education + experience) is the formula for wisdom).
+(Love + education + experience) is the formula for wisdom.
 Spend more time on the Do list.
 Please.
 I beg you.